xuebinglee/Ridesurfing-GAE/README.md

-Ridesurfing-GAE
+Ridesurfing-SAE
 ===============

-A simple app with the aim to demenstrate simple use of Wechat Open Platform and Google App Engine.
+A simple app supporting a public Wechat account and running on Sina App Engine.
+It is developed for demonstration purposes.

-Note that the code lacks comprehensive exception handling and testing, and thus is far from production-quality.
+Note that the code lacks comprehensive testing, and thus is far from production-quality.